-Statistics Denmark (DST Survey) collect the interviews for the Danish part of the SHARE survey, DST SURVEY.
+Statistics Denmark (DST Survey) collect the interviews for the Danish part of the SHARE survey.
 SDU has been collaborating with DST Survey (previously SFI Survey) since the very first data collection in 2004.

 SDU also collaborates with several other Danish universities and research institutions, please see REGLINK-SHAREDK for more information.

 The SHARE data collection (waves 1-3 in Denmark) has been primarily funded by the European Commission through the 5th framework programme (project QLK6-CT-2001-00360 in the thematic programme "Quality of Life").
 Further support by the European Commission through the 6th framework programme (projects SHARE-I3, RII-CT-2006-062193, as an Integrated Infrastructure Initiative, COMPARE, CIT5-CT-2005-028857, as a project in Priority 7, Citizens and Governance in a Knowledge Based Society, and SHARE-LIFE (CIT4-CT-2006-028812)) and through the 7th framework programme (SHARE-PREP (No. 211909), SHARE-LEAP (No. 227822) and M4 (No. 261982)) is gratefully acknowledged.